CP-STA/sta-setup/readme.md

 # Introduction
-The machines in the labs can be quite difficult to work with sometimes especially with broken gcc complier, no package manager, and chsh not working.
-This script tries to side step the problem with homebrew, which can install packages in user space.
-It also comes with some (opinionated) niceties like oh-my-zsh, syntax highlighting and auto completion, which are quite useful.
+The machines in the labs can sometimes be quite difficult to work especially with broken a gcc complier, and no package manager.
+This scripts sets up homebrew as your package manager, installs a working gcc-11, and a nice shell environment.

 # Installation
 ```bash